Keyanswers/RadChart-Function/Readme.md

 #### Dataset mtcars (it has information about Motor Trend Car Road Tests)

-As the rownames in this dataset can be too long to represent axis labels, they were abbreviated with the function abbreviate.
+As the row names in this dataset were potentially too long to serve as axis labels, they were abbreviated using the abbreviate function.

 ```{r}
 data(mtcars)